 1. Is the course a good fit?

-Once classes start, review the reading list and course syllabus and ask yourself how you feel.
-Are you excited to learn more, or does it feel like it’s going to be a burden?
-What inspired you to register for the course in the first place?
+Once classes start, take a look at the reading list and syllabus.
+Ask yourself how the course feels: are you excited to learn more, or does it already feel like a burden?
+What inspired you to register in the first place?

 2. Does the course meet your academic goals?